 A non-consumable tool made of JIS-SKH 57 tool steel was used to fabricate the joints.
 The cylindrical pin used as the welding tool is shown in Figure 4.
-The tool has a shoulder diameter, pin diameter and pin length of 20 mm, 5 mm and 3.6 mm, respectively.
-The stationary welding tool rotates in clockwise direction, while the specimens, tightly clamped in position to the backing plate on the CNC machine table, travelled forward.
-In general, tool setting, the tool pin tilts at a degree to the vertical, while the machine bed is horizontal.
+The tool has a shoulder diameter, pin diameter and pin length of 20 mm, 5 mm, and 3.6 mm, respectively.
+The stationary welding tool rotates in clockwise direction, while the specimens, tightly clamped in position to the backing plate on the CNC machine table, traveled forward.
+General tool setting is when the tool pin tilts at a degree to the vertical while the machine bed is horizontal.
 In the CNC welding machine, however, the vertical tool pin cannot be tilted and hence an adaptation was designed and attached to the horizontal machine bed to create the required tilt angle.
-In this study, tool parameters were fixed at 4.4 kN of downward tool plunge force and 3 degree tool tilt angle (Figure 5).
+In this study, tool parameters were fixed at 4.4 kN of downward tool plunge force and 3° tool tilt angle.
 The direction of welding was normal to the rolling direction.
 Single pass welding procedure was adopted to fabricate the joints.
 Welding parameters investigated were tool rotation speed and welding speed.
 The values of these parameters are listed in Table 2.
-Three joints at two different tool rotation speed levels and six welding speeds made up a total of 36 joints (3×2×6) fabricated in this investigation.
+Three joints at two different tool rotation speed levels and six welding speeds made up a total of 36 joints $(3 \times 2 \times 6)$ fabricated in this investigation.